Sites for Programming English Language Learning within American Spaces

 English Language Programming Options in American Spaces

-Guest Speakers provide a glimpse of American culture while giving visitors a chance to practice English listening and speaking skills with original American English speakers.
-Embassy officers, eligible family members, Peace Corps Volunteers and other Americans in the area are good choices for English language cultural presentations.
-Presentations can range from a discussion about the democratic process to a demonstration of making chocolate chip cookies.
+Guest Speakers provide a glimpse of American culture while giving visitors a chance to practice English listening and speaking skills with native speakers of American English.
+Embassy officers, eligible family members, Peace Corps Volunteers, and other Americans in the area are good choices for English-language, cultural presentations.
+Presentations can range from a discussion about the democratic process to a demonstration on making chocolate chip cookies.

-Interactions with U.S. Government Exchange Participants are a great opportunity for an afternoon of “language exchange” in which host-country nationals speak in English while their American counterparts speak in the host-country language.
+Interactions with U.S. Government Exchange Participants are great opportunities for afternoons of “language exchange,” in which host-country nationals speak in English while their American counterparts speak in the host-country language.